Today is National Thrift Store Day. ReuseNYC, is promoting National Thrift Store Day by encouraging everyone to shop secondhand in New York today.

 Dingos snatch baby Azaria from a campground near Ayers Rock, Australia, on this date.
 Her mother, Lindy Chamberlain (Meryl Streep - A dingo ate my baby), is later convicted of murder and spends three years in prison, but the conviction is ultimately overturned.

 Apparently there have been a number of baby/dingo incidents over the years; dingos cannot differentiate animals from humans.
-Finally, Ms. Chamberlain was cleared of any wrong doing in regards to the death of her daughter just a few years ago.
+Finally, Ms. Chamberlain was cleared of any wrong doing in regards to the death of her daughter.

 August 17, 1987 -

 Rudolf Hess was found hanged by an electrical cord at Spandau prison,aged 93.
-He was incarcerated there for 40 years, 21 of those years as the solitary inmate.
+He had been incarcerated there for 40 years, 21 of those years as the solitary inmate.